-- We are a major participant in the building, marking, maintaining, and grooming of multi-use trails throughout the Yukon.
+- We are a major participant in the building, signing, maintaining, and grooming of multi-use trails throughout the Yukon.
 Our volunteers and equipment are out on the trails working for you year-round.

 - We represent Yukon snowmobilers at local, territorial, national and international levels.
-We are proud to be the Yukon member of several national and international groups such as the Canadian Council of Snowmobile Organizations, and our volunteers also dedicate countless hours each month to local meetings and planning committees to make sure snowmobilers’ concerns are heard during the writing of any new bylaws or trail plans in the Yukon.
+We are proud to be the Yukon member of several national and international snowmobile organizations, and our volunteers also dedicate several hours each month to local meetings and planning committees to make sure snowmobilers’ concerns are being heard.

-- We do our best to give back to the community by organizing group snowmobile rides and activities, and also by keeping Yukoners informed about current trail conditions, snowmobile related news and events, and more, via our website, Facebook, Twitter and newsletters.
+- We do our best to give back to the community by organizing group snowmobile rides and activities, and by keeping Yukoners informed about current trail conditions, snowmobile related news and events, and more.

 - We work year-round to actively support and promote safe snowmobiling.